your-diary/mdbook_preprocessor/README.md

 }
 ```

-Optionally, you may want to fix or add some tests.
+Optionally, you may want to fix or add its tests.

+For a more advanced but yet simple example, [the official example preprocessor](https://rust-lang.github.io/mdBook/for_developers/preprocessors.html#hooking-into-mdbook) would help.

 # 6. References